mouseless-eth/Speedrun-Ethernaut-In-Foundry/19_AlienCodex/README.md

 ```
 > credit to [Igor Yalovoy](https://ylv.io/ethernaut-alien-codex-solution/) for the script

-this returns a value of :
+returns a value of :

 ```
 revise_index=35707666377435648211887908874984608119992236509074197713628505308453184860938